When is Dracula on TV? What happen’s in the new adaptation? Who’s in the cast?

 Later, when the airdate was introduced one other small trailer was revealed.

-Your New 12 months is gonna suck however by no means concern… #Dracula, a 3 day reign of terror, begins 1st January on BBC One and BBC iPlayer. pic.twitter.com/SNuSUjQoEO
+Your New Yr is gonna suck however by no means worry… #Dracula, a 3 day reign of terror, begins 1st January on BBC One and BBC iPlayer. pic.twitter.com/SNuSUjQoEO

 — BBC One (@BBCOne) December three, 2019